Squni/motlang/README.md

 ## Description

-Motlang is a webapp which main purpose is to help people learn foreign languages.
+Motlang is a web app which main purpose is to help people learn foreign languages.
-The app finds and matches its users in a way they can easily choose a teacher who is a native speaker and can teach them their desired language.
+The app allows native speakers to establish cooperation based on partner exchange in teaching-learning selected foreign languages.

 ## Features